-We do have sport-specific, endurance only training plans which deploy more traditional endurance programming, but most still include at least short/fast, intervals based on the run, ruck or swim calculator.
+We do have sport-specific, endurance only training plans which deploy more traditional endurance programming, but must still include at least short/fast, intervals based on the run, ruck, or swim calculator.

 As well, sometimes we’ll move away from calculator-based pacing, simply to give the athlete a break from that model.